ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In modern React development, managing state and communication between components can become a challenge, especially as applications grow in…</blockquote>

 <h3>4.
-Shadcn/UI: The React Component Library That Changes Everything - <a href="https://medium.com/@asierr/shadcn-ui-the-react-component-library-that-changes-everything-b4ead35e3430" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding One-Way Data Flow in React - <a href="https://medium.com/@foroogh.fallah/understanding-one-way-data-flow-in-react-d21947d8632c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `Foroogh Fallah`**

-<blockquote>Building beautiful, accessible, and customizable UI components in React has always been a challenge.
-While component libraries like…</blockquote>
+<blockquote>One of the core principles of React is one-way data flow, also known as unidirectional data flow.
+This means that data in a React…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>